JohannesBuchner/BXA/_sources/best-practise.txt

 Beyond these already accepted practices, we recommend:

-4. Estimating the values with uncertainties using nested sampling (this software) instead of Contour-search, Fisher matrix, stepping, or other approximations
+4. Estimating the values with uncertainties using Bayesian inference (this software, or MCMC methods) instead of Contour-search, Fisher matrix, stepping, or other approximations

+   Instead of a local optimization, the benefit is that a global search can deal with multiples solutions.
+   Error propagation is easy too when using the posterior samples (similar to a Markov chain), and it preserves the structure of the error (dependence between parameters, etc.)

 5. Comparing models using the computed evidence (this software) instead of Likelihood ratio tests (which are invalid for non-nested models)

+   Bayesian model selection based on the "evidence" Z resolves a number of limitations of current methods, and is easy to do with this software.

 See the :ref:`accompaning paper <cite>` for a detailed discussion and comparison!